 It hurt like hell that they didn’t want her to be happy, to date, to fall in love again.

 “I really think it is because they think it’s me,” Jason told her softly.
 “When you do start to—” He paused and his expression almost looked pained, “when do you start to date again, they’ll be fine—”

 “But they don’t know the truth,” Elizabeth said, “so for all they know, I’m happy with you, and that doesn’t matter to them—ugh, you don’t get it,” she muttered.
 She shoved herself off the sofa.
-“I know, to you, because it’s not true, it shouldn’t matter what they think because in a few weeks—” She wrapped one arm around her waist and bit the thumb on her other hand.
+“I know, to you, because it’s not true, it shouldn’t matter what they think because in a few weeks—” She wrapped one arm around her waist, and bit the thumb on her other hand.
 “That’ll be worse,” she muttered.

 “How?”
 Jason asked.
 She heard him stand, but Elizabeth didn’t turn to face him.
 “Won’t this be better when everyone moves on to the next thing?”

 Because everyone would think he’d broken up with her.
 No one would ever believe she’d leave him.
-And for Jason, it would be over, but Elizabeth would still deal with the smirks and the pitying looks.
+And for Jason, it would be over, but Elizabeth would have to still deal with the smirks and the pitying looks.
 And because telling him that would be too close to admitting that she wanted this to be more, so she closed her eyes, swallowed hard, then turned around to smile at him.